-One of the world’s biggest producers of electronic waste in America.
+What are the US e waste statistics?
 While e-waste has quickly become one of the largest and fastest-growing streams of waste in the world, it should not be too much of a surprise to those who are paying attention to our culture and the world we live in.
 With all of the advancements in technology, people are so often trading in phones, computers, and televisions for newer models.
 So, the fact that there is a lot of electronic waste piling up around the world may not be shocking, the numbers associated with this waste can still be staggering.

 According to a United Nations University study done in 2016, there was a global think tank that tracked the growing e-waste issue and they figured that the yearly accumulation of this waste reached 49.3 million tons (or more than a million 18-wheelers if that helps picture it.)
 However, this was just the beginning, as that same study said it expected the annual total to surpass 57 million tons by 2021.

 Request a Free Quote for Electronic Recycling near you!